dereneaton/ipyrad/docs/HPC_script.rst

 I suggest that you start by trying interactive mode, since it is much better for trouble shooting.

+We've designed ipyrad to be very easy to run on HPC setups.
+Because the software is installed locally (in your miniconda directory) you can simply call ipyrad the same as you would on your local machine.
+No need to ask you administrator to install the software globally, and no need to load software modules before running ipyrad.

-The first step is to connect from your local terminal to the HPC cluster, usually involving an `ssh` script.
+The first step to running ipyrad on an HPC is to connect from your local terminal to the HPC cluster, usually involving an `ssh` script.

 .. parsed-literal::